The Cheetahmen: Cheetahmen III

 A third game in the series, Cheetahmen III, was in development exclusively for the Action Gamemaster, a handheld multi-cartridge and CD-ROM clone console also being developed by Active Enterprises named after the intro character of the same name announced at the 1994's Consumer Electronics Show.
 The system was to have been in the sense of Nintendo's Game Boy and the Atari Lynx, but with much greater aspirations.
 It would have featured compatibility with the NES, Sega Genesis and SNES cartridge games, as well as CD-ROM games, via separate modules that would be interchangeable with the system and were to retail individually despite concerns of the system being too large and cumbersome to handle.
 Features would have included a 3.2" color LCD screen, CD player, TV tuner, built-in battery charger, and a cigarette-lighter adapter for cars.

-Both the game and console are vaporware, with no official word on their cancellation, likely due to Active closing their doors to the gaming market entirely that same year.
+Both the game and console are now considered vaporware as there has been no official word on their cancellation, likely due to Active closing their doors to the gaming market entirely that same year.
+There is no additional data for Cheetahmen III in terms of what kind of game it would've been.